 This target measures the extent to which South Australia’s water resources are managed within sustainable limits.

-The proportion of South Australian water resource management areas assessed as being managed within sustainable limits remained stable from 2003 to 2012 (36 resources (53.7%) in 2003 (the baseline year) compared to 35 resources (52.2%) in 2012).
-Over this same time period, the number of areas listed as not managed within sustainable limits has also been basically steady (eight in 2003, seven in 2012).
-The Audit Committee has assessed progress as ‘steady or no movement’, as while there has been movement in the categorisation of some water management areas over the period from 2003 to 2012, the status of the majority of areas remains unchanged.
+The proportion of South Australian water resource management areas assessed as being managed within sustainable limits remained stable from 2003 to 2016.
+Over this same time period, the number of areas listed as not managed with sustainable limits has reduced (eight in 2003, two in 2016).
+While there has been movement in the categorisation of some water management areas over the period from 2003 to 2016, the status of the majority of areas remains unchanged.

 Department of Environment, Water and Natural Resources